 Primary hyperhidrosis is most commonly localized, meaning it affects one or more specific areas of the body.
 The most commonly affected areas are the hands, feet, underarms, and face/head.
 When more than one area is affected, it is referred to as multifocal hyperhidrosis.
 According to a study, more than 81% of patients reported 3 or more focal hyperhidrotic sites.

 No matter the cause of the sweating, it can have serious impacts on the quality of life of its sufferer.
 A great resource for those suffering from hyperhidrosis is the International Hyperhidrosis Society.
 While there is no cure for hyperhidrosis, highly effective treatment is available.
-To learn more about iontophoresis as a non-invasive, drug-free, and needle-free treatment option, click here!
+To learn more about iontophoresis as a non-invasive, drug-free, and needle-free treatment option, click here, and shop Dermadry's products below!